ubaldot/dymoval/README.md

   Outcome: PASS
 ```

-Disappointed by the results?
+Congrats!
+Your model passed the test!

-Don't worry, it might not be the model's fault.
+But what if the test didn't pass?
+Don't worry, it might not be the model's
+fault.

-In fact, you could be dealing with noisy measurements, over-sampled signals,
+For example, you could be dealing with noisy measurements, over-sampled
-missing data, and other factors that might affect the results.
-Take a look at
+signals, missing data, and other factors that might affect the results.
+Take a
-the tutorial to learn how to address such issues:
+look at the tutorial to learn how to address such issues:

 ```
   import dymoval as dmv